 A few months ago, as I was finishing a paper on blockchain technology, I received an unexpected comment on Artificial Intelligence (AI from here on in) from one of the peer reviewers.
-While addressing the overall topic of innovation in the 21st Century, I mentioned in passing the revival of both AI and Machine Learning (ML, not be confused with Marxism-Leninism) as a good example.
-The reviewer requested the deletion of one of the two terms as, in his book, they were exactly the same.
+While addressing the overall topic of innovation in the 21st Century, I mentioned in passing the revival of both AI and Machine Learning (ML, not to be confused with Marxism-Leninism) as a good example.
+The reviewer requested the deletion of one of the two terms as, in his book, they were precisely the same.
 Not so fast, was my prompt reply.
 In the end, both survived the peer review.

 So how do we build such a brilliant machine?

-The convergence of these five factors during the first decade of this century provided fertile ground for not only the revival but also for the accelerated development of both AI and ML – to levels that previously seemed unthinkable or even impossible.
+The convergence of these five factors during the first decade of this Century provided fertile ground for not only the revival but also for the accelerated development of both AI and ML – to levels that previously seemed unthinkable or even impossible.
 While the two AI approaches still subsist, the consensus today is that a mix of the two is needed to ensure the field continues to move forward in innovative ways.
 Conceptually, knowledge and learning are closely related if we think of them in dynamic terms.

 Buchanan, Bruce G. Expert Systems.
 Heuristic Programming Project, Department of Computer Science, Stanford University, 1984.